-Description Option 1: Do Minimum Option 2: All services immediately co-located in a single facility on the QEUH site Option 3: Split services across more than one location on the QEUH site Option 4: Selected INS inpatient services integrated within QEUH with remaining services in INS being redeveloped Option 5: Phased new INS 'Campus' on existing INS, Spinal and PDRU sites Inpatient wards No change Modelling from QEUH shows that the move from open bays to single-room accommodation drives a 30% increase in nurse staffing In addition to the addition accommodation, there we involved in disaggregating inpatients from outpatients vill be additional costsing services (splitting In addition to the additional costs of single-room accommodation, there will be additional costs of managing services across multiple locations during a prolonged period of decant Theatres and Interventional Radiotherapy No change - INS will still be reliant on external capacity (private sector) Planned increases in theatre sessions are based on funded service developments, therefore there are no additional costs beyond these agreed increases in activity.
-Outpatients No change It is expected that increases in activity will be accommodated by both service redesign which is already embedded within services (ACRT, virtual appointments, Patient Initiated Review, etc.), and through economies of scale and better productivity from aligning all outpatient services in a single location, rather than offering services across multiple buildings.
-Facilities & Estates Backlog maintenance costs are £25m, expecting to rise to at least £60m over 10 years, with no changes to existing services These will increase in line co-located and interlinked e of the final layout and the e extent to which services are
+Description Option 0: Do Minimum Option 1: All services immediately co-located in a single facility on the QEUH site Option 2: Split services across more than one location on the QEUH site Option 3: Selected INS inpatient services integrated within QEUH with remaining services in INS being redeveloped Option 4: Phased new INS 'Campus' on existing INS, Spinal and PDRU sites Inpatient wards No change Modelling from QEUH shows that the move from open bays to single-room accommodation drives a 30% increase in nurse staffing In addition to the higher nurse staffing required to deliver single-room accommodation, there will be additional costs involved in disaggregating services (splitting inpatients from outpatients and day treatments).
+In addition to the higher nurse staffing required to deliver single-room accommodation, there will be additional costs of managing services across multiple locations during a prolonged period of decant Theatres and Interventional Radiotherapy No change - INS will still be reliant on external capacity (private sector) Planned increases in theatre sessions are based on funded service developments, therefore there are no additional costs beyond these agreed increases in activity.
+Fully functioning theatres built with sufficient redundancy to allow downtime for maintenance will prevent the ongoing significant loss of sessions that have affected INS theatres for over 10 years.
+Outpatients No change It is expected that increases in activity will be accommodated by both service redesign which is already embedded within services (ACRT, virtual inpatient services.
+For example, all diagnostic scanners can currently support both inpatients and outpatients because of their central location; if a split-site appointments, Patient Initiated Review, etc.), and through economies of scale and better productivity. , s will not allow economies of scorts (clinical and support s s.

-Description Option 1: Do Minimum Option 2: All services immediately co-located in a single facility on the QEUH site Option 3: Split services across more than one location on the QEUH site Option 4: Selected INS inpatient services integrated within QEUH with remaining services in INS being redeveloped Option 5: Phased new INS 'Campus' on existing INS, Spinal and PDRU sites Thrombectomy Nationally funded development with approved first-stage business case.
+Description Option 0: Do Minimum Option 1: All services immediately co-located in a single facility on the QEUH site Option 2: Split services across more than one location on the QEUH site Option 3: Selected INS inpatient services integrated within QEUH with remaining services in INS being redeveloped Option 4: Phased new INS 'Campus' on existing INS, Spinal and PDRU sites Facilities & Estates Backlog maintenance costs are £25m, expecting to rise to at least £60m over 10 years, with no changes to existing services These will increase in line with the square meterage of the final layout and the extent to which services are co-located and interlinked.
+Again, split-site options may drive a larger footprint (duplication of clinical services, reception areas, etc) which affect these costs.
+Thrombectomy Nationally funded development with approved first-stage business case.
 No additional revenue implications for GGC, individual NHS Boards, NHS NSS (NSD) or other stakeholders.
-Drug acquisition costs No difference between options - these will rise in line with population and expected growth in patient numbers irrespective of changes to service delivery models Digital Infrastructure Upgrades required to all areas, but costs not yet identified , , ,
+Drug acquisition costs No difference between options - these will rise in line with population and expected growth in patient numbers irrespective of changes to service delivery models.
+The Transformation Programme will, however, allow expansion of these services at lower additional supporting staffing costs by creating an appropriately-sized single unit.
+At present, the only identified options for creating additional chair space revolve around creating a second, remote unit with higher staffing costs (due to minimum safe staffing levels required).
+Digital Infrastructure Upgrades required to all areas, but costs not yet identified These will increase in line wi co-located and interlinked. th the square meterage o f the final layout and the exte ent to which services are